SystemFw/blog/content/staging/paxos-failures.md

 values to the WOR can reach disjoint sets of 4 storage servers, and so they both succeed.
 Then different reads will return different values depending on which set they hit.

+But this hints at a solution too: we want the writer to succeeds

 ### 2-Phase Locking